daifoundation/oasis-direct-proxy/README.md

 - `buyToken.transfer` - This might cause the transaction to fail.

 ---

 ### buyAllAmountPayEth

-**Summary:** `buyAllAmountPayEth` is used to exchange `ETH` for `ERC-20 token` (Note: this should be called with `ETH`).
-When first called, the `ETH` sent in is locked in `WETH token`.
-Then, once the `otc` contract guarantees that it has enough allowance in the `wethToken` to do transfers on the behalf of `this` contract, the buy operation proceeds to calculate the `wethAmt` .
+**Summary:** The `buyAllAmountPayEth`  is used when triggering an `ETH` for `ERC-20 token` exchange.
+When called, the `ETH` sent in is locked in `WETH token`.
+Then, once the `otc` contract is guaranteed to have enough allowance in the `wethToken` to do transfers on the behalf of `this` contract, the buy operation proceeds to calculate the `wethAmt`.
 Next, the purchased amount is transferred to the caller.
 Lastly, the difference between the amount of `ETH` sent to the contract method and the actual amount needed to buy the `buyToken` amount is sent.

 **Disclaimer:** It is important to note that there is neither `minBuyAmt` nor `maxPayAmt` here.
 It works by having the caller of the method take into account the slippage that might occur and thus send more `ETH` (the max amount he is willing to pay in order to get the `buyAmt`).
-If it is less, `ETH` is spent and the remaining is returned to the caller.
+If less amount of ETH is spent to get the buyAmt, the remaining amount of the sent ETH is returned to the caller.

 **Arguments:**